WiLLiAM111333/cozywebsite/README.md

 ---

+There has been a problem with my domain provider, so I will be doing reduntant stuff until I know this even matters 😢

+---

 I've already deviated heavily from the plan below on Moderation and AutoModeration, so they are just a referance to get a rough expectation of what to expect.
 Please do not use this as a set in stone plan of what will and wont be on the bot and dashboard!

 ---

 Near future plans:
-  - Finnish the AutoModActionManager class
+  - Finnish the AutoModActionManager class 👮
-  - Finnish moderation as a whole
+  - Finnish moderation as a whole 👮

 ---